socieboy/forum/README.md

 ### Topics or Categories

-Define the array of topics for your forum (By default this includes just the general tag, you can add as many you want):
+Define the array of topics for your forum.
+Now you can define the key for the topic, give a name and the representative icon for the topic, you can use any font class of your preference here.
+Also you can set the representative color for this topic in the las parameter.
 ```
     'topics' => [
-        'general' => 'General',
+        'general' => ['name' => 'General', 'icon' => 'fa fa-tags', 'color' => 'rgb(78, 137, 218)']
     ],
 ```